mixpanel/docs/pages/docs/migration/adobe-analytics.md

 ### Client-side SDKs & Server-side SDKs

-You’ll have to setup Mixpanel fresh given Mixpanel leverages an event-based model that does not exist in Adobe Analytics.
-Depending on your current setup and how you’ve enabled data capture in Adobe, these steps will likely be as if you are starting an [entirely new implementation](/docs/getting-started/plan-your-implementation).
+You'll have to setup Mixpanel fresh given Mixpanel leverages an event-based model that does not exist in Adobe Analytics.
+Depending on your current setup and how you've enabled data capture in Adobe, these steps will likely be as if you are starting an [entirely new implementation](/docs/getting-started/plan-your-implementation).

 The rest of this guide will cover the Mixpanel JavaScript SDK for brevity, but the steps apply for any of our libraries.